 It’s hard to imagine that something as innocuous as baby powder could harbor cancer-forming fibers, but that is the unfortunate reality of mining talc from areas that also contain asbestos.
 Many victims have developed mesothelioma after working with or using asbestos baby powder.

 If you’re a victim of an asbestos-related disease, call our Justice Support Team today at (888) 360-4215.
-Or sign up to receive our FREE Mesothelioma Justice Guide to help you understand the next steps to take as a victim of mesothelioma.
+Or request our FREE Mesothelioma Justice Guide to help you understand the next steps to take as a victim of mesothelioma.